Volunteer in Belgium

 Volunteers are provided with breakfast and lunch from Monday to Friday, with only breakfast provided on the weekends.
 Breakfast is self-serve at the volunteer accommodation with ingredients provided to prepare your own breakfast as needed.
 Cereals, fruit, bread, cold meats, cheeses, eggs, yogurt, milk, juice and coffee will be provided for breakfast.
 A packed lunch will be provided and you can expect vegetables or salad, bread or other carbohydrates, and a source of protein.

-While dinner is not included in your Program Fee, it can be purchased at the volunteer accommodation each night for an additional cost (approximately US$12).
-This includes bread, appetizer, dinner and dessert.
-Alternatively, you can go out to sample the many delicacies that Brussels has to offer.
+Dinner is not included in your Program Fee and we recommend going out to sample the many delicacies that Brussels has to offer.

 If you have any special dietary requirements, please let us know well in advance of your program so our local team can make arrangements for you.
 We will do our best to see that your that dietary requirements are catered for, but please keep in mind that as a volunteer, there is a need to be flexible.